 1967 – Committee members including Jerry Passer, George Fuge, John Weeks, Earl Hilfiker, Chip Hunter, Kent Reeves, Ernie Coons, and others officially formed the New York State Outdoor Education Association (NYSOEA)

 1968 -NYSOEA’s 1st Annual Conference was held at SUNY Cortland

 -George Fuge elected 1st President

 -NYSOEA ‘Regions’ were established using NY DEC Regions as guidelines

 1970 - On April 22, Earth has its first official birthday celebration in the United States.
-More than 20 million people marched, demonstrated, and attend teach-ins on environmental topics.
+More than 20 million people marched, demonstrated, and attended teach-ins on environmental topics.

 -President Nixon forms the Environmental Protection Agency (EPA)